 A leave of absence is intended to recognize situations in which a student, for sufficient reason, is temporarily unable to progress in her/his graduate program for more than one semester.
 During such a leave, a student has no access to Regis facilities and should not expect to have regular contact with advisors or committee members.
 A leave, however, does not extend the overall time limitation on degree programs (see time limit requirements).
 Leaves of absence are granted for a maximum of four consecutive semesters (fall, spring, summer 1, summer 2) by submitting the Graduate Leave of Absence form to the Registrar's Office.
-Leaves of absence are granted for a maximum of four a maximum of four consecutive semesters (fall, spring, summer 1, summer 2) by submitting the Graduate Leave of Absence form to the Registrar's Office.
-Leaves of absence are granted for a maximum of four consecutive semesters (fall, spring, summer 1, summer 2) by submitting the Graduate Leave of Absence form to the Registrar's Office.
 Leaves of absence are granted for a maximum of four consecutive semesters (fall, spring, summer 1, summer 2) by submitting the Graduate Leave of Absence form obtained through SPIKE.
 Students pursuing a leave of absence should follow the procedure below: